sunfishcode/origin/example-crates/tiny/README.md

 Rust's default panic mechanism is to perform a stack unwind, however that mechanism takes some code.

-This doesn't actally help our example here, since it's a minimal program that doesn't contain any `panic` calls, but it's a useful optimization feature in general.
+This doesn't actually help our example here, since it's a minimal program that doesn't contain any `panic` calls, but it's a useful optimization feature in general.